-William Z. Foster: A Critical Examination
+William Z. Foster: A Critical Examination of his Theories and Politics

 Nick Driedger joins the show to discuss the legacy and ideas of William Z. Foster, former president the Communist Party USA and trade unionist involved in the early IWW and AFL.